The Daily Walk with Love

 with Commentary by Matthew Henry (1710)

-The Daily Walk with Miracles, republished September 8, 2017, by Paul Evans, courtesy of The Official King James Bible Online, Bible Commentary on Psalms Chapter 7 is by Matthew Henry (1710).
+The Daily Walk with Miracles, October 17, 2017, by Paul Evans, courtesy of The Official King James Bible Online, Bible Commentary on Psalms Chapter 7 is by Matthew Henry (1710).
 Featured photo is a celebration of God’s unmerited Grace in our lives.
-I don’t get to my little local Overton Community Church (Facebook), like I should, and I miss my friends there.
-This morning God gave me the hopeful Luke, Chapter 2 on the nativity and Jesus’ youth.
+I don’t get to my little local Overton Community Church (Facebook), since I have moved into downtown Wooster, and I miss my friends there.
+I have been hanging out at my old church, Trinity United Church of Christ, where I enjoy their free breakfasts for the poor, given out every weekday morning, regular as the sun.
+Recently God gave me the hopeful Luke, Chapter 2 on the nativity and Jesus’ youth.
 “When all else fails, read the instructions.”
 I am constantly made aware of my shortcomings and given reason to be humble when reading the New Testament, but, as in today’s featured photograph, from CrossCards, perhaps there is as much or more reason to celebrate God’s grace in our lives.
-Happy Friday everybody!!
-Email Paul Evans at email@example.com.
+Happy Tuesday everybody!!
+Email Paul Evans at firstname.lastname@example.org.

 See Psalms for the People: Psalms Chapter 28, The Daily Walk with Miracles, June 16, 2016, by Paul Evans.

 See Psalms Chapter 33 (KJV), The Daily Walk with Miracles, October 10, 2016, by Paul Evans.
 We will be trying to remember to bring our readers more of the Psalms.
 I believe that when the Psalms are read even by souls seeking after the truth, before God’s grace enters into your heart and you are saved, they are a great blessing.
 I know that they helped me come to the Lord, and I am very grateful God gave them to us.
 This Psalm 7 is very personal with me, and I believe it will resonate strongly with many readers.

 Psalms Chapter 7 (KJV)